Model-Level GNN Explanations via Rule-to-Graph Readout for Logit Reconstruction: Experimental Setup

+\paragraph{Compute resources.} All experiments were run on CPU on a MacBook Pro with an Apple M4 Max chip, 16 CPU cores (12 performance cores and 4 efficiency cores), and 128GB unified memory.
+No external GPU or cloud compute was used.
+The runtime results reported in \cref{tab:agreement} were measured under this CPU-only setting and are reported in \(10^3\) seconds.

-Dataset Statistics are presented in \cref{tab:data_stats}.
-Implementation details of the GNNs for explainablity in this paper is shown in \cref{tab:gnn_stats}.
+\paragraph{Base GNNs.} Implementation details of the GNNs for explainablity in this paper is shown in \cref{tab:gnn_stats}.
 The GNNs were trained and evaluated by randomly splitting the datasets into training/validation/testing sets at 0.8/0.1/0.1 ratio.
 The random seed we used was 1234 while we split the data.

-For the baseline performance reported in \cref{tab:acc_fidelity} and \ref{tab:prob_fidelity}, we utilize their implementations in the DGL library~\citep{wang2019dgl} and evaluate their performance at sparsity=0.5.
-All the experiments were conducted on a machine with an Intel Core i7-10700K processor with 64 GB RAM and a single NVIDIA GeForce RTX 3090 GPU.
+For synthetic datasets, we use a 3-layer GIN with hidden size 32; for the real molecular datasets, we use a 3-layer GIN with hidden size 64.
+The graph-level readout is mean pooling, followed by a two-layer MLP prediction head.